School Psychologist

 2. MINIMUM ACADEMIC QUALIFICATIONS/EXPERIENCE

-- a Master's degree or equivalent in School Psychology
+- A Master's degree or equivalent in School Psychology

 3. PREFERRED QUALIFICATIONS/EXPERIENCE